(C77) Secondary and unspecified malignant neoplasm of lymph nodes

 Treatment and Medical Assistance

-Main goal: To reduce the size of the tumor and remove it completely, if possible.
+Main goal of the treatment: To reduce the size of the tumor and prevent it from spreading.

 Icon